jacobjma/nionswift-deep-learning/README.md

-# nionswift-structure-recognition
+# nionswift-deep-learning
-Nion Swift plugin for structure recognition in atomic scale images
+Nion Swift plugin for structure recognition in atomic scale images using deep learning

 Requirements
 ------------